-Every year, cybercriminals become savvier with their phishing attacks and have tried-and-tested methods to continue to deceive and steal from innocent victims.
-Because phishing comes in so many forms, it can be hard to recognize a phishing attack from a valid email, voice mail, text message, or request for information.
+Every year, cybercriminals become savvier with their phishing attacks and have tried-and-tested methods to deceive and steal from innocent victims.
+Because phishing attacks come in many different forms, differentiating one from a valid email, voice mail, text message, or information request can be difficult.

 This is why phishing simulations are an ideal way to measure phishing awareness.
-Most people don’t realize there are so many examples of phishing emails until they use a phishing simulation trial that tests their phishing and cyber security awareness .
+Using a phishing simulation to test users is instrumental in increasing organization-wide levels of phishing and cyber security awareness

-This targeted phishing email attack relies on data that the cybercriminal has previously collected about the victim or the victim’s employer.
-Typically spear phishing emails use urgent and familiar language to encourage the victim to act.
+This more targeted phishing email attack relies on data that a cybercriminal has previously collected about the victim or the victim’s employer.
+Typically spear phishing emails use urgent and familiar language to encourage the victim to act immediately.

-Relying on carefully worded phishing emails, this attack includes a link to a familiar website such as LinkedIn or another popular website.
-This link takes victims to a spoofed website designed to look like the real website.
-This fake website asks phishing victims to confirm or update their account details.
+Relying on carefully worded phishing emails, this type of attack includes a link to a popular.
+This link takes victims to a spoofed version of the popular website, designed to look like the real one, and asks them to confirm or update their account credentials.

-This example of a phishing email attack uses an email address that is familiar to the victim, for example the company CEO, human resources, or IT support.
-The email asks the victim to act – transfer funds, update employee details, or install a new app on their computer.
+This example of a phishing attack uses an email address that is familiar to the victim, like the one belonging to the organization’s CEO, Human Resources Manager, or the IT support department.
+The email urgently asks the victim to act and transfer funds, update employee details, or install a new app on their computer.

 With this advanced phishing attack, criminals gain access to a company web server and steal the confidential information stored on the server.

 All it takes to install malicious software on a computer or company network is clicking an email attachment.
-These attachments look valid or may even be disguised as funny cat video or GIF.
+These attachments look valid or may even be disguised as funny cat videos, eBook PDFs, or animated GIFs.

-Free wi-fi access points are spoofed and victims unknowingly log into the wrong wi-fi hotspot.
-Typical spoofed wi-fi access points include those available in coffee shops, airports, hospitals, shopping malls, public parks – really anywhere people are looking for wi-fi access.
+This occurs when free Wi-Fi access points are spoofed.
+Victims unknowingly log into the wrong Wi-Fi hotspot.
+Wi-Fi access points that are commonly spoofed include those available in coffee shops, airports, hospitals, shopping malls, public parks, and other public gathering locations.